Measures of net effects in signed social and ecological networks: Net effects in ecological networks

 where $x_i$ is the abundance of species $i$, $\dot{x}_i$ denotes its time derivative, which is the growth rate of species $i$, $r_i$ is the intrinsic growth rate of species $i$, and $a_{ij}$ measures the direct effect of species $j$ on the per capita growth rate of species $i$, i.e.~on $\dot{x}_i / x_i$.
-The intra-specific coefficient $a_{ii}$ accounts for the self-regulation of species $i$, whereas the inter-specific coefficients $a_{ij}$, for $j \not= i$, account for the pairwise interactions between species.
-Depending on the signs of $a_{ij}$ and $a_{ji}$, these interactions can be predator-prey $(+ \, -)$, competitive $(- \, -)$, mutualistic $(+ \, +)$, etc.~\cite{kefi2020theoretical}.
-The matrix $A = (a_{ij})$ is the interaction matrix of the GLV equations \cite{novak2016}, but it cannot be considered as the interaction matrix of our ecological network in the sense of Section~\ref{measures}, since in general it is a matrix with a non-zero diagonal.
+The intraspecific coefficient $a_{ii}$ accounts for the self-regulation of species $i$, whereas the interspecific coefficients $a_{ij}$, for $j \not= i$, account for the pairwise interactions between species.
+Depending on the signs of $a_{ij}$ and $a_{ji}$, these interactions can be predator-prey $(+ \, -)$, competitive $(- \, -)$, mutualistic $(+ \, +)$, etc. The matrix $\mathbf{A} = [a_{ij}]$ is the interaction matrix of our ecological network \cite{novak2016}.

-Three simplifying hypotheses will be applied to the setting of the preceding paragraph: (i)~all species have negative self-regulation, i.e.~$a_{ii} < 0$ for all $i$; (ii)~the direct effect that species $j$ has on itself (in absolute value) is greater than the direct effect that species $j$ has on species $i$ (in absolute value), i.e.~$-a_{jj} > |a_{ij}|$ for all $i$ and $j$, $i \not= j$; and (iii)~all $r_i$ are equal, say $r_i = r$ for all $i$.
-Hypothesis (ii) is sometimes replaced by the stronger assumption that $A$ is SDD by columns, and Hypothesis (iii) is assumed to focus on the effect of the interactions over the dynamics.
-See e.g.~\cite{song2018} for a discussion of these hypotheses.